128technology/docs/docs/intro_installation_quickstart_mist_aws.md

 To deploy the Session Smart Networking software via the AWS CLI:

 1. Click on the **Session Smart Networking Platform** offering selected during the previous section [Selecting the AMI](#selecting-the-ami).
-2. Click on the “Continue to Subscribe” button and accept the terms and conditions.
+2. Click on the **Continue to Subscribe** button and accept the terms and conditions.
-3. Click on the “Continue to Configuration” button.
+3. Click on the **Continue to Configuration** button.
-4. In the "Fulfillment Option" drop down box select "CloudFormation Template", select the template "Juniper Session Smart Router" and select the desired region.
+4. In the **Fulfillment Option** drop down box select **CloudFormation Template**, select the template **Juniper Session Smart Router** and select the desired region.
-5. Click on the "Continue to Launch" button.
+5. Click on the **Continue to Launch** button.
-6. In the "Choose Action" box, select "Launch CloudFormation" and click on the button "Launch".
+6. In the **Choose Action** box, select **Launch CloudFormation** and click on the button **Launch**.
-7. Copy to the clipboard the URL of the template located in the field "Amazon S3 URL".
+7. Copy to the clipboard the URL of the template located in the field **Amazon S3 URL**.

 Launch the deployment with the corresponding AWS CLI commands making use of the S3 URL of the template identified previously.
-For additional information please refer to [Launch the Template](#launch-the-template).
+For a description of the parameters of the template, please refer to [Launch the Template](#launch-the-template).

 ### Mist-Managed Setup

-Once the EC2 instance is launched with the correct registration-code, the device will self-onboard to appropriate Mist org.
+Once the EC2 instance is launched with the correct registration-code, the device will self-onboard to appropriate Mist organization.
 The process can take up to 5 minutes.
-The device is visible as Unassigned in the Mist org once onboarding is complete.
+The device is visible as Unassigned in the Mist organization once onboarding is complete.

-If the device does not show up in the Mist org after 5 minutes, ssh into the instance.
+If the device does not show up in the Mist organization after 5 minutes, ssh into the instance.
 - Log into the pcli, run `su admin` and then `show mist`.

 - If that does not show the device, drop back to the linux shell and look at the journal for the bootstrapper: